davidefiocco/davidefiocco.github.io/_posts/2020-06-27-streamlit-fastapi-ml-serving.md

+---
-# Machine learning model serving in Python using FastAPI and streamlit
+title: Machine learning model serving in Python using FastAPI and streamlit
+---

 *tl;dr: streamlit, FastAPI and Docker combined enable the creation of both the frontend and backend for machine learning applications, in pure Python.
 Go straight to the [example code](https://github.com/davidefiocco/streamlit-fastapi-model-serving/)!*